smeualex/cmake-coverage/README.md

 Even though in the examples the file is included and the functions are called directly I found it has some problems when you use the same CMake files to build a `Release` without code coverage.

 _By `Release` build in terms of G++ I mean an executable with its debug symbols stripped and with optimizations turned on_

+Can create individual targets for subprojects or create a single merged target containing all the subprojects coverage information.

 ### How it's used in this project (and how I got coverage from a static library)